scidsg/template-repo/README.md

 ### Code of Conduct

-By contributing to Hush Line, you agree to our [Code of Conduct](https://github.com/scidsg/business-resources/blob/main/Policies%20%26%20Procedures/Code%20of%20Conduct.md).
+By contributing to this project, you agree to our [Code of Conduct](https://github.com/scidsg/business-resources/blob/main/Policies%20%26%20Procedures/Code%20of%20Conduct.md).

 ### Reporting Bugs